sap-tutorials/sap-build-apps/tutorials/codejam-0-prerequisites/codejam-0-prerequisites.md

     ![Free service](spa5.png)

     The wizard will run and you will see **Processing**.
-This installation will take a little longer, perhaps 5 minutes.

     ![Processing](spa6.png)

+    >**IMPORTANT:** It may take as long as a half-hour to complete the subscription to SAP Build Process Automation.
+You can proceed to the next step in this tutorial and to the following tutorials, since they involve SAP Build Apps only.

+    >**But** when the subscription is complete, remember to return to this step and finish it.

-    When complete, it will turn green to **Subscribed**.
+    When complete, the status will turn green to **Subscribed**.

     ![Subscribed](spa7.png)

 5. On the left-side menu, go to **Security > Users**.